udexon/GEISHA/G0_Jitsi_Meet.md

 G0 Jitsi Meet

-- _A Dummy Artificial Intelligence System executes a program faithfully, one instruction after another, just like how a computer would, without making changes._
+- _A Dummy Artificial Intelligence System (DAIS) executes a program faithfully, one instruction after another, just like how a computer would, without making changes._

-Although the statement above may sound counterintuitive, it however critically serves as a case 0 in a proof of induction for human level artificial intelligence (HLAI).
+Although the statement above may sound counterintuitive, it however critically serves as a case 0 in a proof of induction for human level artificial intelligence (HLAI), called GEISHA (Graph Enhanced Intelligent Search with Homoiconic Actions).

+Yet, besides being a breakthrough towards HLAI, the DAIS concerned (GEISHA(0) or G0) also has  very practical applications, such as being a ___universal software management system___.

 <img src="https://github.com/udexon/GEISHA/blob/main/img/GEISHA_G0_A.png" width=600>